-This year is finally getting going after one of the slowest starts ever.
-Already the jobs are piling up, and my to-do list has never been this long before.
+This year is nearly over and has been one of the slowest ever.
+The jobs are piling up, and my to-do list has never been this long before.

 Under normal circumstances, this would not be a problem, but certain conditions are conspiring to slow me down.
 Whether it is due to a slowly growing cataract or not, my brain is beginning to tire easily, requiring me to break up the amount of time I spend at my PC.